Green-Phys/green-phys.github.io/content/docs/tutorials/DIIS.md

 (-0.591848148811311,0)        <--- the newest vector
 ```

 The occurrence of the negative coefficient for the newest vector tells that the optimization problem has some curvature, which the quasi-Newton nature of CDIIS attempts to overcome.
-This curvature is the reason why the damping iterations will start divering at some point.
+This curvature is the reason why the mixing iterations will start divering at some point.

 ### Noise troubleshooting